aus36/aus36.github.io/README.md

 # This repo contains my personal portfolio website!

-### I am creating this website to showcase who I am as a developer and allow me to give you a glimpse into my skillset, projects, and history.
+### I created this website to showcase my web development skills as well as to give a more comprehensive look at me than a resume can hold.

 ### The site was created with:

-* Node
+* Vite
 * React
-* NextJS
-* TailwindCSS
 * TypeScript